pololu/dual-vnh5019-motor-shield/README.md

 The
 [Dual VNH5019 Motor Driver Shield](https://www.pololu.com/product/2507)
-can be purchase from Pololu's website.
+can be purchased from Pololu's website.
 Before continuing, careful reading of the product page as well as the
 [product user's guide](https://www.pololu.com/docs/0J49) is recommended.